Percutaneous testicular biopsy, or TESA, is performed by a puncture with a special needle attached to a syringe. Therefore, no incision is necessary.

 This type of biopsy is less aggressive than TESE, but less sperm is obtained.

-Read the full article on: What Is a Testicular Biopsy? – Purpose & Procedure ( 58).
+Read the full article on: What is a testicular biopsy, and when is it performed? – Postoperative Care ( 58).

 Last Update: 05/06/2020